floor9design-ltd/json-api-formatter/README.md

 ## Usage

-This is to be discussed in the usage document.
+This is discussed in the usage document.

 * [usage](docs/project/usage.md)